dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 That's a lot of code.
 Let's break it down:
 - We created 8 new variables
-- For each of the variable we check they are within the board
+- For each of the variables, we check that they are within the board
 - If we increment `column` or `row`, we check if the usize is less then or equal to `BOARD_WIDTH` or `BOARD_HIGHT` respectively
 - If we subtract from `column` or `row`, we make sure the usize is larger than `0`